renyuneyun/projfs/README.md

 Please see the help document using:

 ```
-cargo run --help
+projfs --help
 ```

 An example projection specification is available in `example_projection.yml`.
 It also corresponds to the default behaviour.
+See the next section for a detailed explanation of the projection specification.

 # Projection Configuration